Within the Catholic Tradition

 The area designated for natural burial at Resurrection is located to the southwest of the Chapel Mausoleum.
-One can access the area from the front of the mausoleum by following the sidewalk along the west side of the building to the area’s entrance feature.
+One can access the area from the front of the mausoleum by following the sidewalk along the west side of the building to the area’s entrance feature, “Gate of Heaven Preserve”.

-When burial occur, the body of the deceased will be transported to a gazebo where the committal rite will occur.
+When a burial occurs, the body of the deceased will be transported to a gazebo for a committal rite.
 In addition to serving as a committal gathering site, the gazebo provides a place for prayer, rest, and reflection in the natural burial area.

-The just-under two-acre site is currently an undeveloped area of Resurrection Cemetery.
+The “Gate of Heaven Preserve” sections are named after two scriptural saints, two historic saints, and two contemporary saints.
+Click here to read more about the saints and to view the map.
 As the gravesites become occupied, native perennial flowers will be replanted to grow on top of the graves.
 Eventually, the natural burial area will resemble an uninterrupted prairie.

 Rather than placing individual headstones or grave markers, the name of the deceased, along with birth and death years, will be listed on a permanent community monument in the area in which the deceased is interred.